ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> peer new ip=192.168.100.1/24 ipv6=2600:aaaa:bbbb:cc10::1/64
 ```
+Note: The ip=<IPv4 Address> is optional and if left out the IPv4 will be wgm selected 10.50.1.1/24.

 Any Device created on this server peer will honor the setup of the server peer, so it will get IPv6 only or dual stack connectivity based on wg21.